Thomas Pollock Anshutz: Maturity

 Anshutz was promoted to Eakins's position at the academy.
 Anshutz would briefly travel to Europe, focusing primarily on his teaching in Philadelphia.
-Numerous artists studied under Anshutz, including Elizabeth Sparhawk-Jones, George Luks, Charles Demuth, John Sloan, Charles Sheeler, Everett Shinn, John Marin, William Glackens, Robert Henri and Margaret Taylor Fox.
+Numerous artists studied under Anshutz, including Elizabeth Sparhawk-Jones, George Luks, Charles Demuth, John Sloan, Charles Sheeler, Everett Shinn, John Marin, William Glackens, Edward Redfield, Robert Henri and Margaret Taylor Fox.
 As a teacher, Anshutz, according to art historian Sanford Schwartz, "was known as much for his approachability as his sarcasm, which apparently wasn't of the withering variety."

+In 1906, Anshutz painted the Portrait of Marthe Kientz, a French national from Biarritz who traveled alone to Philadelphia to commission her portrait at the PAFA.
+This represents a documented reversal of the predominant transatlantic patronage flow of the period: between 1870 and 1914, it was American heiresses who crossed the Atlantic to Europe to commission their portraits — for example from painters such as Alexandre Cabanel, Carolus Duran and John Singer Sargent — not European women traveling to America.
+The portrait is also notable for its direct frontal gaze, which contrasts with the introspective and contemplative poses characteristic of American female portraiture of the Eakins tradition, and with the broader convention of the averted female gaze in Western portraiture of the period.

 The Anshutz family regularly vacationed in Holly Beach, New Jersey which served as a creative place for the painter.
 There he experimented with watercolors, bright color palette, and simple compositions.
 He also photographed the natural environment, utilizing the images as studies for paintings, specifically Holly Beach and trips down the Delaware and Maurice rivers.
 Although Anshutz experimented persistently with landscape painting, he was more well known for his portraiture, which won him numerous awards in the 1890s and 1900s.
 In 1898 he and Hugh Breckenridge co-founded the Darby School, a summer school outside of Philadelphia which emphasized plein air painting.
 At Darby, Anshutz created his most abstract works, a series of bright oil landscape paintings that were never exhibited.
 He continued to participate in the Darby School until 1910.
 He was elected as an Associate member of the National Academy of Design in 1910.
 He served as president of the Philadelphia Sketch Club.